storybookjs/react-native/docs/src/pages/configurations/default-config/index.md

 ### JSON Loader

 You can import `.json` files, as you do with Node.js.
-This will also allow you to use NPM projects, which imports `.json` files inside them.
+This will also allow you to use NPM projects that import `.json` files inside them.

 ```js
 import React from 'react';